sandyclock/java-genai/README.md

 This is an early release.
 API is subject to change.
 Please do not use this SDK in production environments at this stage.

+## Patches
+1. [April 12, 2025] Fix an issue in which multiple properties were incorrectly pruned to a single property.
+This change is mainly from [nikifarau](https://github.com/nikifarau).

 ## Add dependency

 If you're using Maven, add the following to your dependencies: